mavryk-network/mavryk-taquito/docs/metadata-tzip16.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The `@mavrykdynamics/taquito-tzip16` package allows retrieving metadata associated with a smart contract.
+The `@mavrykdynamics/webmavryk-tzip16` package allows retrieving metadata associated with a smart contract.
 These metadata can be stored on-chain (mavryk-storage) or off-chain (HTTP(S) or IPFS).
 The package also provides a way to execute the `MichelsonStorageView` found in the metadata.
 More information about the TZIP-16 standard can be found [here](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-16/tzip-16.md#introduction).

 ## How to use the tzip16 package

-The package can be used as an extension to the well known Taquito contract abstraction.
+The package can be used as an extension to the well known Webmavryk contract abstraction.

 1. **We first need to create an instance of `Tzip16Module` and add it as an extension to our `MavrykToolkit`**